zakk616/mermaid-live-editor/README.md

 ## Features

 - Edit and preview flowcharts, sequence diagrams, gantt diagrams in real time.
+- Auto-save diagrams to local files (File System Access API supported browsers)
+- Open and edit existing `.mmd` files with automatic saving
-- Save the result as a svg
+- Save the result as a svg, PNG, or PDF
 - Get a link to a viewer of the diagram so that you can share it with others.
 - Get a link to edit the diagram so that someone else can tweak it and send a new link back